- What do I need to know about the UK Standard Visitor Visa?

 Which Documents do I Need to Provide for a Visitor Visa?

-If you are applying for a Visitor Visa, you will need to provide certain information as part of the application process.
+If you are applying for a Visitor Visa, you will need to provide certain information as part online form part of the application process.

 Any Visitor Visa applicant must hold a current passport or other valid travel identification, which needs to be submitted as a key part of the visa application process.
 Your passport/travel identification must have a blank page and be valid for the duration of your stay in the UK.

 The specific documents which an applicant needs to provide depends on the reason/s for their visit to the UK.
-Owing to the wide net of possible reasons, the required documents vary considerably from applicant to applicant.
+Owing to the wide net of possible reasons, the required documents vary considerably from immigration officer and applicant to applicant.

 In most Visitor Visa applications, regardless of the specificities of the application, the following information will need to be provided: